silver-crown/RTS-Minigame/proprog.md

 Git was used for version control, which is the most used version control system for programming projects these days.
 The git repo was divided into two branches: a DevelopedBranch, and a master branch.
 We ended up not using the master branch much.
 We had a rule to not push code that would break the build or not compile, and this rule was followed, barring a few exceptions.

 ### Ticket Tracking
 We used issues to some extent in our bitbucket repo, sometimes to different people.
 Mostly this was trying out something that was mentioned in the lectures, using issues for documentation and tying commits to specific issues.
-However, we found that this form of documentation was quite out-of-the-way compared to just writing relevant documentation in the file, or---our favored method---just asking the person developing the system what we need to know.
+However, we found that this form of documentation was quite out-of-the-way compared to just writing relevant documentation in the file, or---our favoured method---just asking the person developing the system what we need to know.
 Obviously this solution does not scale well for larger teams or longer term projects seeing as it is basically the communication equivalent of Code-and-Fix,  but for such a small team and such a short project time horizon, we found this a very low-overhead solution.

 Here is an example showing how messaging works. https://bitbucket.org/Arthurial/rts-minigame/issues/8/drone-messaging-system